vgslavov/Problems/leetcode/sysdesign.md

 * 400 requests per second = 1 billion requests per month

 ### Modern Hardware Limits

-* In 2025,
+[as of 2025]

 * Single databases can handle terabytes of data
 * Caches can hold entire datasets in memory
 * Message queues are fast enough for synchronous flows (as long as there is no backlog!)
 * Application servers have enough memory for significant local optimization
-* 1st bottleneck: CPU utilization, not memory capacity
-    * CPU > memory > network
+* 1st bottleneck: CPU utilization, not memory capacity (CPU > memory > network)
 * network latency in same cloud region: 1-2ms

 |Component|Key Metrics|Scale Triggers|